Readdle adds a clever drag-and-drop feature for moving files between its iPad productivity apps

 Microsoft’s game streaming service Beam rebrands as Mixer, adds co-streaming, a guide & mobile broadcasting

 Productivity app maker Readdle is rolling out a new feature across its line of iOS applications that takes advantage of the iPad’s support for split screen viewing to make it easier to move files between apps.
-The move could encourage current Readdle customers to buy the software maker’s larger suite of apps, in order to take advantage of the new functionality.
+The move could encourage current Readdle customers to buy the software maker’s larger suite of apps in order to take advantage of the new functionality.

 Split view is a feature available on select iPads, including the iPad Air 2, iPad mini 4, and iPad Pro and later devices.
 It allows for a split-paned experience, making iPads work more like a traditional computer where you’re able to move between different windows, instead of remaining locked inside one app at a time.